JohnnyLin-a/KLFGroupAssessment/README.md

 Core Notes:
 The frontend and backend normally should be in different repositories.
 I will add both of them here for simplicity.
-This whole project combines all 3 parts of the assignment.
+This whole project combines all 3 parts of the assessment.

 Normally *.env files are excluded and *.env.template files are provided with a list of used variable names.
 For simplicity's sake, I will add the .env so that it can be executed quickly without much set up.